guardian/atom-renderer/README.md

 # Atom Renderer (DEPRECATED)

 *Please note that this library has now been deprecated and is no longer maintained.
-You can of course continue to use any previously published versions but it is no longer receiving updates or bug fixes.*
+You can of course continue to use any previously published versions but it is no longer receiving updates or bug fixes.
+You may want to look into using https://github.com/guardian/csnx/tree/main/libs/@guardian/atoms-rendering instead (note thats `atoms-rendering` vs `atom-renderer` in this legacy library)*

 A library that renders atoms from the content API into front-end code.
 It is written in javascript using type-checking from FlowJS, and wrapped in a Scala app.